datagrok/modular-git-hooks/README.md

 - Explore a re-implementation in ~~C~~ any fast, compiled language with minimal run-time dependencies, that can produce binaries for use with old (CentOS 5) and recent Linux distributions, as well as OS X and BSD.
 Maybe even windows?
 Study how git itself is built, and mimic that.

+- Advertise this project's existence on HN, Reddit, etc. (After test suite and verified support for OS X)

 ## License

 Copyright 2014 [Michael F. Lamb](http://datagrok.org).
 This software is released under the terms of the [GNU General Public License](http://www.gnu.org/licenses/gpl.html), version 3.